ehazlett/opencloud/readme.md

 Configuration
 --------------
-OpenCloud allows multiple accounts for multiple providers.
+OpenCloud allows multiple accounts for multiple providers (currently EC2 and Rackspace but growing).
 To setup your accounts, create a `config_local.json` file in the root of the application directory (you can copy `config.json` as a start).
 OpenCloud uses the concept of "organizations" that allow for multiple accounts across providers.
-Here is an example of multiple Amazon EC2 accounts:
+Here is an example of multiple accounts (Amazon EC2 & Rackspace):

 ** Note: `ssh_key` must have new lines replaced with `\n`